Skip to main content

 UpgradeSummaryCost

-EMP ★Roll damage normally.
+EMPRoll damage normally.
 If damage equals or exceeds Toughness, electronics are knocked out.$500

-Energy ★Increase damage a die type, AP +4, Heavy Weapon, automatically gains Cauterize.$750
+EnergyIncrease damage by one die type, add AP +4, make it a Heavy Weapon, and automatically add Cauterize.$750

 IncendiaryTarget may catch fire.$250